Skip to content

 Unfortunately, the EU did not approve an adjustment.
 Rather, it approved a carbon tariff without export rebates for European producers.

-For importers, the agreement puts an import tariffTariffs are taxes imposed by one country on goods or services imported from another country.
-Tariffs are trade barriers that raise prices and reduce available quantities of goods and services for US businesses and consumers. on carbon-intensive products coming into the EU such as iron and steel, cement, aluminum, fertilizer, hydrogen, and electricity; as well as some “precursors” (such as cathode active materials) and a limited number of so-called “downstream products,” such as screws and bolts.
+For importers, the agreement puts an import tariffTariffs are taxes imposed by one country on goods imported from another country.
+Tariffs are trade barriers that raise prices, reduce available quantities of goods and services for US businesses and consumers, and create an economic burden on foreign exporters. on carbon-intensive products coming into the EU such as iron and steel, cement, aluminum, fertilizer, hydrogen, and electricity; as well as some “precursors” (such as cathode active materials) and a limited number of so-called “downstream products,” such as screws and bolts.
 Shipping and some indirect emissions will also be in scope.

 The price of the tariff will be calculated based on the weekly average price of ETS auctions.
 By doing so, the price foreign producers will pay for carbon emissions will equal the price European producers pay without the administrative burden of daily calculations.